mit-pdos/sigmaos/cpython3.11/Doc/howto/logging-cookbook.rst

 Logging to syslog with RFC5424 support
 --------------------------------------

-Although :rfc:`5424` dates from 2009, most syslog servers are configured by default to use the older :rfc:`3164`, which hails from 2001.
+Although :rfc:`5424` dates from 2009, most syslog servers are configured by detault to use the older :rfc:`3164`, which hails from 2001.
 When ``logging`` was added to Python in 2003, it supported the earlier (and only existing) protocol at the time.
 Since RFC5424 came out, as there has not been widespread deployment of it in syslog